The High Score Contest

-We’ve selected three of our favorite Nintendo titles.
-Each game is set up on a different version of the NES: the Toaster, the Top-Loader, and the Famicom.
+Each year we select three of our favorite Nintendo titles.
+We set up each game on a different version of the NES: the Toaster, the Top-Loader, and the Famicom.

 Prizes!

-Thanks to our generous sponsor, Portland Retro Gaming Expo, we can offer prizes for the top scorers.
-The winner of each game will receive a weekend pass to this year’s Portland Retro Gaming Expo!
+Thanks to our sponsors, Portland Retro Gaming Expo, the top players will receive a prize.
+The winner of each game will get a weekend pass to this year’s Portland Retro Gaming Expo!

 The contest is simple and low-tech.
 To participate, just sit down and play a few rounds at one of the high-score stations.
 Record your top score on the leader board along with your name and contact info.
 After the festival, we'll contact the winner to deliver your prize.